-After you quit marijuana, it can take quite some time before a significant difference is noticed in regards to anxiety.
-Most people notice the most significant decrease in anxiety around the six month mark.
+After you quit marijuana, it can take quite some time, often over a month, before anxiety decreases.
+Most people notice the most significant decrease in anxiety around the six-month mark.

 What are ways I can improve my anxiety?

 Anxiety is a feeling that everyone experiences at one time or another.
-When they are stressed or worried about a situation, they may experience a fastened heart rate, sweaty palms, and other typical anxiety symptoms.
+When you are stressed or worried about a situation, you may experience an increased heart rate, sweaty palms, and other typical anxiety symptoms.
 However, for normal people, this feeling passes fairly quickly.
 For those who have an anxiety disorder or who are detoxing from drug use, anxiety may be a more constant feeling.
 With that being said, there are several tips and tricks to help alleviate anxiety.
 Here are some of the most effective ways to improve your anxiety:

 Practice deep breathing: Deep diaphragmatic breathing can spark the transition from sympathetic nervous system- where feelings of anxiety sprout- to parasympathetic nervous system- where feelings are calmer.

-Exercise: Exercising releases endorphins, which combat feelings of anxiety.
+Exercise: Exercising releases endorphins and anandamides, which combat feelings of anxiety.

 Avoid caffeine: Caffeine stimulates the central nervous system, which can trigger feelings of anxiety.